AdnanHodzic/auto-cpufreq/README.md

 ## Post Installation
 After installation `auto-cpufreq` will be available as a binary and you can refer to [auto-cpufreq modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options)for more information on how to run and configure `auto-cpufreq`.

-**Please note:** If you want to install the auto-cpufreq daemon, do not run `auto-cpufreq --install` otherwise you'll run into an issue: [#91](https://github.com/AdnanHodzic/auto-cpufreq/issues/91), [#96](https://github.com/AdnanHodzic/auto-cpufreq/issues/96).

-Instead run `systemctl start auto-cpufreq` to start the service.
-Run `systemctl status auto-cpufreq` to see the status of service, and `systemctl enable auto-cpufreq` for service to persist running across reboots.

 ## Configuring auto-cpufreq

-While auto-cpufreq makes all decisions automatically based on various factors like cpu usage, temperature or system load.
-It's possible to perform additional configurations in 2 ways:
+auto-cpufreq makes all decisions automatically based on various factors like cpu usage, temperature or system load.
+However, it's possible to perform additional configurations in 2 ways:

 ### 1: power_helper.py script